-An Environmental Product Declaration (EPD) is a document which a company uses to disclose quantified information regarding the environmental impact of a product over its entire life cycle.
-In the construction industry, it is an important basis for green building evaluation.
-In this way, products with identical functions can be compared objectively and on the basis of data.
-Essential components of an EPD are the life cycle inventory analysis, which includes details of resource consumption and emissions, as well as the assessment of the impact of the consequences for the environment which is based on that information.
+An Environmental Product Declaration (EPD) is a document Development (WBCSD). which a company uses to disclose quantified information regarding the environmental impact of a product over its Global Building Excellence entire life cycle.
+In the construction industry, it is an important The Schüco Global Building Excellence specialist department basis for green building evaluation.
+In this way, products with acts as an instigator for the development of new subject and identical functions can be compared objectively and on the business areas.
+Within the Building Excellence Network, this basis of data.
+Essential components of an EPD are the life department works closely with research facilities, universities, cycle inventory analysis, which includes details of resource design offices and the other departments at Schüco.
+One of consumption and emissions, as well as the assessment of the their focus areas is the development of sustainable building impact of the consequences for the environment which is envelopes. based on that information.
 EPDs are reviewed, verified and registered externally.
-The system, which is used around the world, is based on international standards (ISO 14025; ISO 14040 ff.) as well as the European standard DIN EN 15804, thereby allowing a global comparison of environmental performance.
+The system, which is used around the Global Reporting Initiative (GRI) world, is based on international standards (ISO 14025; ISO The Global Reporting Initiative develops globally applicable standards for the creation of sustainability reports.
+For this, 14040 ff.) as well as the European standard DIN EN 15804, thereby allowing a global comparison of environmental they provide a framework made up of indicators, on the basis performance. of which the reporting companies, organisations and governments can disclose and quantify their sustainability EPPA activities.
+The aim is to create more transparency and a The European PVC Window Profile and related Building greater degree of comparability, thereby serving as a guide to investors, governments, employers and the public.